filewatcher/filewatcher/README.md

       end
     end

-When a file is renamed it is detected as a deletion followed by a file addition.
+When a file is renamed it is detected as a new file followed by a file deletion.

-To check for changes more often than the default once every second:
+The API takes some of the same options as the command line interface.
+To watch all files recursively except files that matches *.rb, display a spinner and only wait for 0.1 seconds between each scan:

-    FileWatcher.new(["README.rdoc"]).watch(0.5) do |filename|
+    FileWatcher.new(['**/*.*'], exclude: '**/*.rb', spinner: true, interval: 0.1).watch() do |filename|
-      puts "Updated " + filename
+        puts filename
     end

-Print the names of the files found before watching files and folders:

-    FileWatcher.new(["lib/"],true).watch do |filename|
-      puts "Updated " + filename
-    end
-    => Watching files:
-    lib/filewatcher.rb
+To do the same from the command line, use the same options:

+    $ filewatcher '**/*.*' --exclude '**/*.rb' --spinner --interval 0.1 'echo $FILENAME'

 Use patterns to match filenames in current directory and subdirectories.
 The pattern is not a regular expression; instead it follows rules similar to shell